AvaAvarai/Villageworks/README.md

 1. From the main menu, select "New Game" to begin
 2. Click anywhere on the map to place your first village (costs $50 and 20 wood)
-3. Villages automatically spawn builders who will construct buildings
+3. Villages automatically spawn initial two villagers who will construct buildings
-4. Builders prioritize houses to maintain population growth
+4. Villagers prioritize houses to maintain population growth
 5. Use the build menu to construct resource production buildings and plan roads

 ### Controls